 in the miscellaneous CFOI data tables section at www.bls.gov/iif/oshcfoi1.htm#other and the CFOI definition of

 State and metropolitan statistical area (MSA)

-while 32 states reported lower numbers.
-Two states reported the same number as in 2011.
+District of Columbia reported lower numbers.
+Four states reported the same number as in 2013.

 For more detailed state results, contact the individual state agency responsible for the collection of CFOI data

 in that state.
 Although data for Puerto Rico, the U.S. Virgin Islands, and Guam are not included in the national

 totals for this release, results for these jurisdictions are available.
 Participating agencies and their

 telephone numbers are listed in Table 6.